 Now that you have your plan, you’ll need to communicate it throughout the organisation and ensure that all stakeholders and employees are aware of what they are required to do and by when.

 You’ll need to work with internal and external parties to ensure that you have the resources required to successfully achieve your strategic plan.
 Will you need to hire more staff, find new suppliers for additional raw materials or organise support from external agencies?
 And of course, these things will all likely require more money.

 So, before you launch your strategy, make sure you have all your ducks in a row.

 Once you’ve launched your strategy, you’ll need to think about how you will be tracking and measuring your results.

 Start by building a ‘Dashboard Report’ that includes all your Goal KPIs with the option to capture updates on major projects and milestones.
 Then set up regular meetings with the key stakeholders who can provide this information.
-This could be weekly, fortnightly or monthly – depending on the regularity of the information you are reporting on.
+This could be weekly, monthly or quarterly – depending on the regularity of the information you are reporting on.

 Creating this regular reporting structure will help you identify if things are ‘On Track’ or ‘Off Track’, allowing you to take corrective action if need be.

 Remember, while your Strategic Plan should be followed as closely as possible, it should also provide enough flexibility to allow you to pivot and innovate in response to your results and the changing market.

 Of course, underpinning all of this is having access to accurate data and financial reporting.
 A good accountant can help you develop this reporting, and a good business coach can help you develop your strategy.